mathigatti/midi2voice/README.md

     It's used to convert midi to musicxml
 - curl
     It's used to make request to sinsy.jp
-- python 2.7 and libraries
+- python 2.7
-	- subprocess
-	- datetime
-	- urllib
-	- hyphenator

 ## Usage
-It is used running the main script ./voice.sh, it has three parameters, the lyrics_file, midi_file and tempo.
+It is used running the main script ./vrender.py, it has three parameters, the lyrics_file, midi_file, sex and tempo.

 Usage example

 ```
-./voice.sh inputs/lyrics/somebodyThatIUsedToKnow_lyrics.txt inputs/midi/somebodyThatIUsedToKnow_voice.mid 120
+python2 vrender.py ./lyrics/somebodyThatIUsedToKnow_lyrics.txt ./midi/somebodyThatIUsedToKnow_voice.mid male 120
 ```

 You can find a sample merged with the instrumental audio [here](https://soundcloud.com/mathias-gatti/somebody-that-i-used-to-know-sinsy-synthetic-voice).